Photo by Benis Arapovic

 While it’s true there are companies that are aware that good morale among employees propels profits, many businesses are missing opportunities for growth.

-For example, the study shows only 8 percent of workers trust their bosses “to a great extent.”
-More than a third, 37 percent of employees, trust managers less than they have in previous years.
+Typically, only a handful of workers trust their bosses “to a great extent.”
+Many employees trust managers less than they have in previous years.

-More than 90 percent of managers believe employee trust is vital, “more than 65 percent of employees rate their level of trust in their leaders as moderate at best,” reveals the study.
+Managers believe employee trust is vital, but too employees rate their level of trust in their leaders as moderate at best.

-Eighty-nine percent of managers also state they’re great at apologizing for mistakes, less than 20 percent of employees agree.
+Most managers believe they’re great at apologizing for their mistakes, but probably one in five employees agree.

 Employees aren’t always right but neither are managers.